redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 There's two final setting up tasks we need to do before digging in to the CI pipeline.
 First, we need to define Netlify build configuration as code, so that the build command we run on Github Actions knows what to do.
-For that, create a `netlify.toml` file on your project folder with the following content:
+For that, create a `netlify.toml` file in your project folder with the following content:

 ```toml
 [build]